 Anxiety, Sleep, and Memory

-Often times with anxiety, your sleep is affected, and you may have chronic insomnia.
+Often with anxiety, your sleep is affected, and you may have chronic insomnia.
 If you are walking through your days sleepy and tired, then your attention to what is happening around you will be affected.
-This will negatively affect your ability to make and store new memories as well.
+This will also negatively affect your ability to make and store new memories.
+So this is yet another reason why getting a good night's sleep is so important!

 Some Tips to Help When You Can't Remember